Skip to content

 Although OCD can lead to increased distress and anxiety, some OCD traits can be helpful and result in people achieving higher than average levels of success, as evidenced by several famous people with OCD.

 While OCD is a chronic disorder, there are many effective treatments.
-If you or someone you love is dealing with OCD, talk to a therapist who specializes in the treatment of OCD and anxiety disorders.
-Therapists are trained to utilize CBT and will make referrals as needed.
+If you or someone you love is dealing with OCD, talk to a therapist who specializes in the treatment of OCD and is trained in ERP.
 Remember, you are not alone, and there are resources available to assist you and your family.
 Consider using an online therapist directory to find the right therapist for you.

 Additional Resources